 Tuft & Needle Nod is the quintessential “good value” mattress.
 It’s only comprised of two layers of foam, but it’s a durable and comfortable mattress.

 Tuft & Needle will work well for all types of sleepers, although we think it’s a little better for back and stomach sleepers.
 And even though the mattress is made out of foam, it doesn’t have any of that stuck-in-the-mud feeling since it does not use memory foam.

 Spindle is a 100% all-natural latex bed, so it makes sense that it feels like a traditional latex bed.
-The bed is hypo-allergenic, and comes with an organic cotton topper, so it’s great for people with allergies.
+The bed is hypo-allergenic, and comes with an organic cotton topper, so it’s great for people with allergies and asthma.